boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 **Trim**

-This option trims the end of overlapping label in the axis.
+This option trims the end of overlapping labels in the axis.

 ![Trim](/static/assets/visualizing-data/visualization-widgets/images/heat-map/trim.png)

 #### Enable Trim

-This option allows you to trim x-axis labels based on the 'Maximum Label Width' property value.
+This option allows you to trim X-axis labels based on the `Maximum Label Width` property value.

 #### Maximum Label Width

-This option allows you to set a maximum width for the x-axis labels, and also it can be made customizable when the trim axis label option is enabled.
+This option allows you to set a maximum width for the X-axis labels, and it can also be made customizable when the trim axis label option is enabled.

 ![Maximum label width](/static/assets/visualizing-data/visualization-widgets/images/heat-map/maximum-label-width.png)

 #### Inversed axis

-This allows you to change the axis label’s placement order from left to right in the x-axis.
+This allows you to change the axis label's placement order from left to right in the X-axis.

 ![Inversed axis](/static/assets/visualizing-data/visualization-widgets/images/heat-map/inversedaxis.png)